aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/roshei-hadashim/kiddush-levanah/kiddush-levanah-sanctification-of-the-moon-rabbi-david-seidenberg-neohasid-org.html.md

 <td style="vertical-align:top;">
 <div class="english">
 <span class="instruction">The traditional custom is to not look upon the moon itself while saying the blessing, in order to avoid any appearance of praying to the moon.
-However, if one keeps in mind that we are thanking G‽D for the moon and asking for the moon to be blessed by G‽D, it is lovely to stay focused on the moon during the blessing.
+However, if one keeps in mind that we are thanking God for the moon and asking for the moon to be blessed by God, it is lovely to stay focused on the moon during the blessing.
 The blessing is found in Talmud Sanhedrin 42a, where it reads, “true workers whose work is true” <span class="hebrew">פּוֹעָלֵי אֱמֶת, שֶׁפְּעֻלָּתָן אֱמֶת</span>, referring to the moon and sun rather than to God.</span>
 </div></td></tr>